Dušan Jančić: Politician

-Jančić served as mayor of Novi Kneževac following the 1989 Serbian local elections.
-He was also elected to the Serbian national assembly for the Novi Kneževac and Čoka constituency in the 1990 parliamentary election, defeating Miklós Ribár of the Democratic Fellowship of Vojvodina Hungarians (VMDK) in the second round of voting.
+Jančić first became mayor of Novi Kneževac following the 1989 Serbian local elections.

+He was elected to the Serbian national assembly for the Novi Kneževac and Čoka constituency in the 1990 parliamentary election, defeating Miklós Ribár of the Democratic Fellowship of Vojvodina Hungarians (VMDK) in the second round of voting.
 The SPS won a majority victory in the election, and Jančić served as a government supporter.
-He was part of a group of Socialist delegates who called for the decentralization of financial and administrative powers to local authorities, noting that many residents of his municipality often had to travel 120 kilometers over poor roads to Zrenjanin to exercise their rights.
+He was part of a group of Socialist delegates that called for the decentralization of financial and administrative powers to local authorities, noting that many residents of his municipality often had to travel 120 kilometers over poor roads to Zrenjanin to exercise their rights.

 Relations between Serbia's different ethnic communities worsened in the early period of the breakup of Yugoslavia, and in early 1991, a rumour spread throughout Novi Kneževac that a large quantity of Kalashnikov rifles had been discovered in the possession of the municipality's Hungarian residents.
 Jančić publicly condemned the rumour as a complete fabrication, saying, "Some extremists cannot accept the fact that nations and nationalities live together peacefully here."
 Later in the year, he accused "some extremists in the VMDK" of poisoning relations between the Serb and Hungarian communities.

 Jančić continued to serve as mayor of Novi Kneževac after the May 1992 Serbian local elections.
 In the course of the year, he negotiated with officials in Hungary for the opening of the Đala-Tiszasziget border crossing.

 Serbia adopted a system of proportional representation for the 1992 parliamentary election, and Jančić appeared in the twentieth position out of twenty-eight on the SPS's electoral list for the Zrenjanin division.
 The list won eight seats, and he was not included in his party's delegation for the new assembly.